-what type of housing is most needed in Loudoun County.
-There were seven types to choose from: apartments, condominiums, single-family, accessory unit/ "cottages", ages 55/above, multi-generational, or other.
-Participants could only select one choice.
-A total of 34 responses were received.
-As shown in Figure 4, the top responses included apartments and single family, with both ages 55/above and condominiums as the next most needed housing types.
+Figure 3.
+"Where do you live or work in Loudoun County" Responses responses included apartments and single family, with both ages 55/above and condominiums as the next most needed housing types.
 Few respondents selected multigenerational or accessory unit/ "cottages" and no one chose other.
 During the October 29 meeting, apartments was the most popular choice, whereas during the October 28 meeting apartments and single-family received the same number of responses for most important.